yuvalmGS/gigaspaces-wiki-jekyll/xap97net/net-tutorial-part5.markdown

 {%note title=Building the project with Visual Studio%}

 - Include in the References the GigaSpaceCore.dll
 - Change the project properties so the output directory points to `GS_HOME\NET v...\deploy\[pu-name\]`.
-The Admin UI and the command line interface will find the pu's to deploy under this file structure.
+The Admin UI and the command line interface will find the PU's to deploy under this file structure.
 - Configure the sla.xml and the pu.config file so that they are `[copy if newer]`

 {%endnote%}